-Moreover, the following is a consequence of \Cref{lem:hyp-crimping-datum-odd}. \begin{remark} Let $(R, r_1, r_2)$ be a $2$-pointed rosary of even length such that $\Aut^{\circ}(R, r_1, r_2) \simeq \Gm$, then for any $d \geq 1$ we can construct a closed rosary $R'$ crimping on $r_1, r_2$ an $A_{2d+1}$ singularity in such a way so that $\Aut^{\circ}(R') \simeq \Gm$.
-This procedure is not unique, it is therefore possible to construct a family of such closed rosaries over $\Gm$ whose geometric fibers are pairwise not isomorphic (see also \Cref{rem:at-most-one-Gm}). \end{remark}
+Moreover, the following is a consequence of \Cref{lem:hyp-crimping-datum-odd}. \begin{remark} Let $(R, r_1, r_2)$ be a $2$-pointed rosary of even length such that $\Aut^{\circ}(R, r_1, r_2) \simeq \Gm$.
+Then, for any $d \geq 1$, we can construct a closed rosary $R'$ by crimping an $A_{2d+1}$-singularity at $r_1, r_2$ such that $\Aut^{\circ}(R') \simeq \Gm$.
+This procedure is not unique; it is therefore possible to construct a family of such closed rosaries over $\Gm$ whose geometric fibers are pairwise not isomorphic (see also \Cref{rem:at-most-one-Gm}). \end{remark}

-Finally, we prove the fundamental proposition, which explains why these are the building blocks for $A_r$-stable curves with positive dimensional stabilizers.
+Finally, we prove the fundamental proposition, which explains why these are the building blocks for $A_r$-stable curves with positive-dimensional stabilizers.